alejogs4/sw-blog/content/blog/redux-importance/index.md

 ---

-In the last few years with the release of React hooks, the React commununity has made a progresively migration to more built-in state management tools, commonly using `useReducer` and `context`, but once Flux arquitecture was popularized by its most popular implementation (Redux), the way we developed our applications changed (hopefully for good).
+In the last few years with the release of React hooks, the React commununity has made a progresively migration to more built-in state management tools, commonly using `useReducer` and `context`, but once Flux arquitecture was popularized by its most popular implementation (Redux) the way we developed our applications changed (hopefully for good).

 Let's begin with this Dijkstra's quote